 Children with autism spectrum disorder (ASD) benefit from early intervention – the earlier, the better.
 It’s important that you do as much as you can for your child, as soon as you can.
 But if you’re still reeling from a diagnosis, it can be hard to know where and how to start.

-Early intervention refers to doing things as early as possible to address your child’s symptoms.
+Early intervention refers to doing things as early as possible to work on your child’s autism spectrum disorder (ASD) characteristics.
 Early intervention for children with ASD is made up of therapies and services.

-Therapies (also called interventions) are the programs or sessions aimed at promoting your child’s development.
+Therapies (also called interventions) are the programs or sessions aimed at helping your child’s development.

 Services are the places and organisations that offer these therapies.
-A service might provide one therapy or several types.
+A service might offer one therapy or several types.

-Research says that starting intervention as young as possible is most effective in helping the development of children with ASD.
-You can even get things rolling before having a diagnosis.
+Starting intervention as young as possible is most effective in helping the development of children with ASD.
+You can even get things started before your child has a formal diagnosis.

-For example, problems with communication are a major source of tantrums and other difficult behaviours for children with ASD.
-If children can’t communicate their needs or understand others, extreme behaviours are a way they can express themselves or gain attention.
-But if they learn to communicate effectively as early as possible, they won’t need to engage in these behaviours quite so much.
+For example, problems with communication are a big cause of tantrums and other difficult behaviour for children with ASD.
+If children can’t communicate their needs or understand others, they express themselves or get attention with difficult behaviour.
+But if they learn to communicate effectively as early as possible, they won’t need to behave like this quite so much.

 Another reason for starting early is that it can help children with early brain development – which has been linked to possible causes of ASD.

-What to look for in an early intervention
+What to look for in early intervention for ASD

-All therapies and services for children with ASD should be family focused, well structured and based on good evidence.
+All therapies and services for children with autism spectrum disorder (ASD) should be family focused, well structured and based on good evidence.

-Here is a list of characteristics to look for when choosing an early intervention.
-The more of these characteristics you find in a service the better – not all interventions will do all these things.
-Evidence tells us that these are the elements that best support children with an ASD.
+Here’s a list of characteristics to look for when choosing an early intervention.
+The more of these characteristics you find in a service the better – but not all interventions will do all these things.

 - includes family members so they can work alongside the professionals and learn how to help their child